domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/docs/hardware.md

   - Side-facing sensors → help keep the robot centered on the track.
   Compared to ultrasonic sensors, TOF gives millimeter accuracy, faster response, and is less affected by surface angles.

+- **Color Sensor (TCS34725)**
+  Detects surface colors and light intensity under the robot.
+  In this project, it is specifically used to **detect and count orange and blue lines** on the track.
+  The sensor provides RGB and clear light readings via I2C, which allows reliable differentiation of these colors even under varying lighting conditions.
+  This functionality is important for lap counting, checkpoints, or special zone recognition.

 - **Servo motor (SG90)**
   Controls the front steering mechanism.
   Operates based on PWM signals from Arduino.